Genetalks/gtz/README.md

 	       Then the program will complete step b using the local Rbin file Mode two:
 	       You do not have the Rbin file locally, or you do not specify it through an environment variable, in which case the program automatically downloads the rbin from the network, and of course the process consumes a certain amount of time

+	  ii.
+If the in.gtz in process A is a high-multiplier compressed file version of gtz 2.x.x, then Process B also works in two ways:

+	  Mode one:
+	  	In.gtz is generated using --donot-pack-ref, we must specify the fasta file which is used when compression by the following environment variables:

+		export GTZ_RBIN_PATH=/path/fasta/xxx.fa
+	  Mode two:
+	  	in.gtz generation is not used -- donot-pack-ref, then procedure B does not need additional parameters

 	##### 2) Process C